matthijsknigge/mendelianrandomization/README.md

 |16:56993324 |rs3764261|  A | C| 0.2387770| 0.002775| 310132|       0  |       0.31250|
 |16:56995236 |rs1800775|  A | C| 0.1901360| 0.002690| 285413|       0 |        0.50581|

 We need both files at least to contain the SNP id, beta, se, pval, effect allele and the other allele.
 Since the other allele is missing for the exposure, we have to query it.
+The alles are queried with `mr.find.missing.alleles`.

 ```